-Legendary mountaineers Sir Chris Bonington CVO, CBE, DL, Doug Scott CBE and Paul 'Tut' Braithwaite give a fascinating and humorous insight into how their colourful careers developed from early youth - including serving in the army or temporary careers teaching geography and painting and decorating - to Everest in 1975.
+Legendary mountaineers Sir Chris Bonington CVO, CBE, DL, Doug Scott CBE and Paul 'Tut' Braithwaite give a fascinating and humorous insight into how their colourful careers developed from early youth - including temporary careers in the army, selling margarine, teaching geography and painting and decorating - to Everest in 1975.

-The name Chris Bonington is synonymous with many of the great climbs of the 1970's and 80's where his climbing abilities, alongside his expertise in logistics, proved invaluable in leading the large scale team who primary aim was to reach the summit.
+The name Chris Bonington is synonymous with many of the great climbs of the 1960's when he made the first British ascent of the Eiger and climbed the Old Man of Hoy - shown on TV and repeated when he was 80; the 1970's when his climbing ability, aligned to his formidable logistical skills, resulted in him leading some of the most important large scale expeditions to the Himalaya including the south face of Annapurna and the south-west face of Everest, a climb which became known as Everest the Hard Way.
 Chris's efforts on the 1975 expedition were solely focused on the first ascent of Everest by a British climbing team and, although he himself did not have a chance to reach the top of the mountain that season, he stood on top of the world ten years later in 1975.

 Doug and Dougal Haston became the first Britons to stand on the summit and were also the first to climb the world’s highest mountain by the south-west face as part of the British Mount Everest South West Face expedition, the expedition led by Chris.
 Despite running out of oxygen, they managed to survive an unplanned bivouac just below the summit on the descent.
 Miraculously they accomplished all this without contracting frostbite.
 They returned home national heroes and fulfilled a fortune-teller’s prophesy given to Doug’s mother: that her eldest son would be in danger in a high place with the whole world watching.